mard3v/asciiStructure/README.md

 The build script will:

 - Check for required dependencies
-- Compile all source files with appropriate flags
+- Compile all source files with optimization flags
 - Create the `ascii_structure_system` executable

 ### Environment Setup